Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 By now, it should be clear that husbandry and feeding are the essential factors for the quality of a piece of meat.

-- Methane: While animal grazing improves ecosystem microbial diversity and reduces methane emissions, artificial fertilizers do the exact opposite (Xun et al. 201814; Cai et al. 201615; Seghers et al. 200316).
+• Methane: While animal grazing improves ecosystem microbial diversity and reduces methane emissions, artificial fertilizers do the opposite (Xun et al. 201814; Cai et al. 201615; Seghers et al. 200316).

-- Water: The significant water waste of conventional livestock production hides in the cultivation of feed, such as soybeans and corn.
-Moreover, fertilizers and pesticides can pollute local water to the point that it no longer supports animal life (Joyce et al. 200019).
+• Water: The significant water waste of conventional livestock production hides in feed cultivation, such as soybeans and corn.
+Moreover, fertilizers and pesticides can pollute local water to the point that they no longer support animal life (Joyce et al. 200019).

 Accordingly, eating less cheap meat has a positive effect on our environment.